Nola Calls Time On Memorable Career

-Last week we celebrated all the mothers within our local sporting community.
+This weekend we will celebrate all the mothers within our local sporting community.

 From Murrurundi to Pokolbin it is hard to find a local club without that go-to motherly figure at the helm while recent school sports events have once again proven how blessed our student athletes are to have parents volunteer at carnivals.

 We also have the mothers and grandmothers who have made a name for themselves on the field.

 Nola Bates has recently called time on a memorable 32-year career with the Singleton Women’s Bowls Club.